Jason Farnsworth, Del Val’s ceramics teacher, is more than just an artist: he’s also a business owner.

-“One bike takes around eight months to complete, the whole job is incredibly tedious,” Farnsworth said.
+“One bike takes around eight months to complete, and the whole job is incredibly tedious,” Farnsworth said.

-Farnsworth and his company sell a very particular type of bicycle.
-These bikes fall under the term “gravel bikes.”
-These bikes have the appearance of drop-bar bikes but much larger tires, which enable them to be ridden on all kinds of terrain.
+Farnsworth and his company sell a particular type of bicycle: “gravel bikes.”
+These bikes have the appearance of drop-bar bikes but with much larger tires, which enable them to be ridden on all kinds of terrain.

 Mammoth Cycles focuses on building Italian steel frames for these bikes.